-- Responsible for Quality Management and IT&C. He is also secretary of the Management Team and Investment Committee. - Previous positions include CFO a.s.r. real estate; team manager corporate lending a.s.r. bank; team manager financing of insurance intermediary financing Stad Rotterdam Verzekeringen and senior credit analyst Rabobank and Lage Landen Leasing. - More than 30 years of professional experience of which 24 years in an a.s.r. business unit.
+- Previous positions include senior manager institutional banking at ABN AMRO, practice leader investment consultancy at AON and the last seven years as founder and CEO of Rabo - More than 30 years of experience after studying Economics at Hogeschool Rotterdam and earning a Business Strategy degree from the Academy of Groningen. - Responsible for Quality Management and IT&C. He is also secretary of the Management Team and Investment Committee. - Previous positions include CFO a.s.r. real estate; team manager corporate lending a.s.r. bank; team manager financing of insurance intermediary financing Stad Rotterdam Verzekeringen and senior credit analyst Rabobank and Lage Landen Leasing. - More than 35 years of professional experience of which 28 years in an a.s.r. business unit.
 Henk holds a degree in Economics from the University of Tilburg.